nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 }
 ```

-Let's say we want to do the same with the flying behaviour, whoever implements the `Fly` trait is able to fly, and we only need to know with how many wings does the implementor flyes.
+Let's say we want to do the same with the flying behaviour, whoever implements the `Fly` trait is able to fly, and we only need to know with how many wings does the implementor flies.

 ```rust
 trait Fly {